anindyahepth/HTR-project/README.md

 ![HRT_cer_wer](https://github.com/user-attachments/assets/1f37f293-3562-4663-8e14-ff02f2436c40)

-The model ViT_Resnet_mask implements masking of the input tokens (in a fashion similar to https://arxiv.org/abs/2409.08573), while ViT_Resnet does not.
+The model ViT_Resnet_mask implements masking of the input tokens (the masking strategy is similar to https://arxiv.org/abs/2409.08573), while ViT_Resnet does not.
 The former model performs better on the WER metric in the long-run.